 It’s 100% free to download, so what have you got to lose?

-How to Choose the Best App for Book Tracking
+How to Choose the Best Book Tracking App

-Not sure how to choose the best app for book tracking?
+Not sure how to choose the best book tracking app?
 We get it!
 There are quite a few options out there and it can be hard to navigate between them all.

 Here’s a suggestion that’s worked for avid readers all over the world: instead of tweaking your reading habits to an app, why not get the app that’s built for your routine from the get-go?
 This means that you can easily forego the most popular book tracking apps and look for something that suits your needs.